The Mauve Room

 In 1910 while he was Commander in Chief at Kilmainham Hospital, the Duke and Duchess of Connaught, graciously honoured Castle Leslie Estate with a visit.
 Triumphal arches of flowers were erected, the carpenter fell off his ladder, and the bell ringer's rope broke from over use while practising.
 An extra footman was summoned to wait table.
 For this, the Grand Central Hotel in Belfast loyally sent us their "best waiter"; a purple faced drunk who was thrilled at the prospect of actually serving royalty.
-He was squeezed into the green Leslie livery and given a huge soufflé to carry into the dining room.
+He was squeezed into the dark blue Leslie livery and given a huge soufflé to carry into the dining room.
 He carried it proudly up to the Duke, shouting "Yer Royal Highness, here's yer dinner.
 It's a Poooooooooooooof----!" and blew the soufflé all over the dinner table.
 Hasty to make amends, he pounded the table with his fist while declaring "Yer Royal Highness, I'll have you know we're so loyal in Portadown, we're still mourning yer Mum."
-(Queen Victoria had died 10 years earlier in 1900).
+(Queen Victoria had died in 1901).
 A right royal time was had (though not always as planned) whenever the Duke and Duchess came to Glaslough.
 In their old age, they rather touchingly told Granny that the only fun they'd ever had in their lives had been with her.